Fostering Student Connection

 into cultural issues.
 Endowment funds are needed to ensure the continuation and expansion

-Peer Educators: This program would create a corps of diversity ambassadors.
+empowered and valued in their unique identities.
+Peer Educators: This program would create a corps of ambassadors.
 Similar to resident assistants,

 these student leaders would receive intensive certification training in promoting